radinhamidi/Team_Formation_Library/readme.md

 ### Preprocessing

-Before starting the project you may need to preproccess  the DBLP dataset to create the author-skill and team-skill mappings.
+Before starting the project you would need to preprocess your dataset to create the author-skill and team-skill mappings.

 ### Output files

-[Output](/output) directory stores following data inside.
+[Output](/teamFormationLibrary/output) directory stores following data inside.
 - Model snapshots
 - Predictions
 - Evaluation results